Conjugated Linoleic Acid (CLA)

 Most studies on CLA have used doses of 3.2–6.4 grams per day.
 One review concluded that a minimum of 3 grams daily is necessary for weight loss ( 40 ).
 Doses of up to 6 grams per day are considered safe, with no reports of serious adverse side effects in people ( 41 , 42 ).

 CLA supplements may cause upset stomach, nausea, diarrhea, and fatigue.
 Risks.
 CLA supplements may worsen insulin resistance, or how your body absorbs sugar, in people with diabetes or metabolic syndrome.
-Some research has also documented an increase in inflammation with the use of CLA supplements.
+Some research has also documented an increase in physical strain with the use of CLA supplements.

 Can CLA hurt your liver?

 Given the lack of evidence about its safety, doctors don't recommend CLA for children or for women who are pregnant or breastfeeding.
 It may cause dangerous effects on the liver.
-It may lower HDL, or good cholesterol.
-Some research has also documented an increase in inflammation with the use of CLA supplements.
+It may lower HDL, or good lipid balance.
+Some research has also documented an increase in physical strain with the use of CLA supplements.

 What is CLA from GNC?